CFP - 8th International Workshop on Quantified Boolean Formulas and Beyond

 The following forms of submissions are solicited:

 Proposals for short tutorial presentations on topics related to the workshop.
+Tutorial proposals will be reviewed by the PC.
 The number of accepted tutorials depends on the overall number of accepted papers and talks, with the aim to set up a balanced workshop program.

 Talk abstracts reporting on already published work.
 Such an abstract should include an outline of the planned talk, and pointers to relevant bibliography.